 And once the babies are born, they will also squeak quite a lot.
 So breeding and mouse birth is just two of the instances where we can expect squeaking.

 When the mice are stressed, they can also start to squeak.
-This can be due to aggressiveness, the presence of other cage mates, aggression from male mice, competitiveness, lack of food, bad living conditions, or other stressing factors.
+This can be due to factors like aggressive behavior, the presence of other cage mates, male mice fighting, competitiveness, lack of food, poor living conditions, or other stressors.

-Mice get stressed easily, and in most cases, it’s external factors that cause stress.
-When the living conditions are bad, the mice will also start to squeak, especially if they are not fed properly.
-And when they feel threatened by you or other mice, they will start to sound that.
+Mice are easily stressed, and in most cases, external factors cause stress.
+When living conditions are poor, the mice will also start to squeak, especially if they are not fed properly.
+And when they feel threatened by you or other mice, they will start to make noise.

-Squeaking is just one of the ways how mice show that they are stressed, and you should minimize stress as much as possible.
+Squeaking is just one of the ways how mice show that they are stressed, and you should try to minimize stress as much as possible.

 In some cases, there’s no reason for concern when you hear your mice squeak.
 It could be just because they are playing, as they are enjoying and playing with other mice or their toys.